 To increase our undergraduate student completion rates to 75% (performing above our HE competitor set).
 This is defined as students gaining the award that they were first registered on.

 Objective 5: Undergraduate ‘Good Degrees’

-To increase the percentage of undergraduate ‘good degrees’ to 72% to bring the University in line with HE and subject norms (expressed as a range across subjects)
+To ensure that the percentage of undergraduate ‘good degrees’ lies within the range 62%-72% in line with HE and subject norms

 Objective 6: DLHE graduate employability outcomes for undergraduate

-To increase our undergraduate first degree employability outcomes to 67% (in line with the HE competitor set average)
+To increase our undergraduate first degree employability outcomes to 70% (above the sector mean).